veprbl/mysqlpp/README-MinGW.txt

            MinGW build of MySQL++ can talk to a native MySQL server out in Wine's host environment or on some other machine.

-        4. Modify Makefile.gcc to match the install location for the MySQL C API files.
-Notice that we're *not* using Makefile.mingw here.
-This is to avoid having to add a cmd.exe clone to your Wine install.
+        4. Modify Makefile.mingw to match the install location for the MySQL C API files.

         5. Create libmysqlclient.a as described above, except with minor differences for running under Wine: